google/zetasql/docs/geography_functions.md

 +   If the two input points are the same, returns `NULL`.
 +   If the two input points are exactly antipodal, returns `NULL`.
-+   If either of the input geographies are not single points or are the empty geography, throws an error.
++   If either of the input geographies aren't single points or are the empty geography, throws an error.

 **Return type**